MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

---maxorphantx=<n>                   Keep at most <n> unconnectable transactions in memory (default: 100) --maxmempool=<n>                    Keep the transaction memory pool below <n> megabytes (default: 300) --mempoolexpiry=<n>                 Do not keep transactions in the mempool longer than <n> hours (default: 75) -blockreconstructionextratxn=<n>   Extra transactions to keep in memory for compact block reconstructions (default: 100) -par=<n>                           Set the number of script verification threads (-3 to 16, 0 = auto, <0 = leave that many cores free, default: 0)
+--maxorphantx=<n>                   Keep at most <n> unconnectable transactions in memory (default: 100) --maxmempool=<n>                    Keep the transaction memory pool below <n> megabytes (default: 300) --mempoolexpiry=<n>                 Do not keep transactions in the mempool longer than <n> hours (default: 75) --blockreconstructionextratxn=<n>   Extra transactions to keep in memory for compact block reconstructions (default: 100) --par=<n>                           Set the number of script verification threads (-3 to 16, 0 = auto, <0 = leave that many cores free, default: 0)
--pid=<file>                        Specify pid file (default: martexd.pid)
+--pid=<file>                        Specify pid file (default: martexd.pid)
--prune=<n>                         Reduce storage requirements by enabling pruning (deleting) of old blocks.
+--prune=<n>                         Reduce storage requirements by enabling pruning (deleting) of old blocks.
 This allows the pruneblockchain RPC to be called to delete specific blocks, and enables automatic pruning of old blocks if a target size in MiB is provided.
 This mode is incompatible with -txindex and -rescan.
 Warning: Reverting this setting requires re-downloading the entire blockchain. (default: 0 = disable pruning blocks, 1 = allow manual pruning via RPC, >945 = automatically prune block files to stay under the specified target size in MiB)
--reindex-chainstate                Rebuild chain state from the currently indexed blocks -reindex                           Rebuild chain state and block index from the blk*.dat files on disk -sysperms                          Create new files with system default permissions, instead of umask 077 (only effective with disabled wallet functionality)
+--reindex-chainstate                Rebuild chain state from the currently indexed blocks --reindex                           Rebuild chain state and block index from the blk*.dat files on disk --sysperms                          Create new files with system default permissions, instead of umask 077 (only effective with disabled wallet functionality)
--txindex                           Maintain a full transaction index, used by the getrawtransaction rpc call (default: 1) -addressindex                      Maintain a full address index, used to query for the balance, txids and unspent outputs for addresses (default: 0)
+--txindex                           Maintain a full transaction index, used by the getrawtransaction rpc call (default: 1) --addressindex                      Maintain a full address index, used to query for the balance, txids and unspent outputs for addresses (default: 0)
--timestampindex                    Maintain a timestamp index for block hashes, used to query blocks hashes by a range of timestamps (default: 0)
+--timestampindex                    Maintain a timestamp index for block hashes, used to query blocks hashes by a range of timestamps (default: 0)
--spentindex                        Maintain a full spent index, used to query the spending txid and input index for an outpoint (default: 0)
+--spentindex                        Maintain a full spent index, used to query the spending txid and input index for an outpoint (default: 0)

 Connection options:
 ^^^^^^^^^^^^^^^^^^^

--addnode=<ip>                         Add a node to connect to and attempt to keep the connection open -allowprivatenet                      Allow RFC1918 addresses to be relayed and connected to (default: 0) -banscore=<n>                         Threshold for disconnecting misbehaving peers (default: 100) -bantime=<n>                          Number of seconds to keep misbehaving peers from reconnecting (default: 86400) -bind=<addr>                          Bind to given address and always listen on it.
-Use [host]:port notation for IPv6 -connect=<ip>                         Connect only to the specified node(s); -noconnect or -connect=0 alone to disable automatic connections
+--addnode=<ip>                         Add a node to connect to and attempt to keep the connection open --allowprivatenet                      Allow RFC1918 addresses to be relayed and connected to (default: 0) --banscore=<n>                         Threshold for disconnecting misbehaving peers (default: 100) --bantime=<n>                          Number of seconds to keep misbehaving peers from reconnecting (default: 86400) --bind=<addr>                          Bind to given address and always listen on it.
+Use [host]:port notation for IPv6 --connect=<ip>                         Connect only to the specified node(s); -noconnect or -connect=0 alone to disable automatic connections
--discover                             Discover own IP addresses (default: 1 when listening and no -externalip or -proxy) -dns                                  Allow DNS lookups for -addnode, -seednode and -connect (default: 1) -dnsseed                              Query for peer addresses via DNS lookup, if low on addresses (default: 1 unless -connect/-noconnect)
+--discover                             Discover own IP addresses (default: 1 when listening and no -externalip or -proxy) --dns                                  Allow DNS lookups for -addnode, -seednode and -connect (default: 1) --dnsseed                              Query for peer addresses via DNS lookup, if low on addresses (default: 1 unless --connect/-noconnect)

-  -externalip=<ip>
-       Specify your own public address
+--externalip=<ip>                      Specify your own public address --forcednsseed

-  -forcednsseed
        Always query for peer addresses via DNS lookup (default: 0)

   -listen